-GWA's largest procurement category is contract manufacturing which involves the manufacture of products across a portfolio of 33 key supply partners located in China, Malaysia, Vietnam, Thailand, Italy, Sweden and Germany.
-These partnerships have been established under long-term exclusive contracts and agreements, which are controlled and managed by a centralised GWA team.
+GWA's largest procurement category is contract manufacturing which involves the manufacture of a diverse range of bathroom, kitchen and laundry products across a portfolio of 33 key supply partners located in China, Malaysia, Vietnam, Thailand, Italy, Sweden and Germany.
+These partnerships have been established under long-term exclusive contracts and agreements, which are overseen and managed by a centralised GWA team.